Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-For $s=\nu_0=0$ and $u=1$, the second part of Theorem~\ref{thm:limitTe} can be also recovered from~\citep[Thm.~17]{MSS2018}.
-Moreover, if~$y_0$ is an unstable equilibrium, \citet[Lem.~18]{MSS2018} determine the first and second moments of~$\Hs_{\infty}(y_0)$.
-This allows them to infer that $\Hs_{\infty}(y_0)$ is then not Bernoulli.
+For $s=\nu_0=0$ and $u=1$, the first part of Theorem~\ref{thm:representationequilibrium} can be also recovered from~\citep[Thm.~1.18]{MSS2018}.
+Moreover, if~$y_0$ is an unstable equilibrium, \citet[Lem.~1.19]{MSS2018} determine the first and second moments of~$\Hs_{\infty}(y_0)$ (to avoid confusion, we remark here that they in fact consider $1-\Hs_{\infty}(y_0)$).
+This allows them to infer that $\Hs_{\infty}(y_0)$ is then not Bernoulli distributed.
 Furthermore, they complement the result by numerical evaluations of the distribution function~\citep[Fig.~2]{MSS2018}. \end{remark}